 The suburbs are also much the same way.
 Yes, St. Louis has Ferguson, home of the notorious race riots.
 But I’ve even taken clients out to eat in Ferguson.
 There’s a popular pub there.
 There are better pubs in less notorious areas but the point is, you can even venture into Ferguson without anything bad happening.
 If it has a good Yelp review, go.

 That’s why St Louis consistently rates well as a travel destination in spite of making headlines as a murder capital.
 As a dangerous city, it’s overrated (as are pretty much all of them anymore).
-As a destination, it’s highly underrated, partly because it’s managed to retain a fair bit of local character even though it’s lost some institutions like Lake Forest Pastry Shop, Bavarian Inn and Rossino’s over the years.
+As a destination, it’s highly underrated, partly because it’s managed to retain a fair bit of local character even though it’s lost some institutions like Lake Forest Pastry Shop, Bavarian Inn, Rossino’s, and the entirety of Gaslight Square over the years.
 On top of that, it has compelling architecture, a world-class zoo, and several good museums.

 Is crime getting better or worse?